 If that infection, that fracture, or that decay has gotten into there, that's when you're going to need to have a root canal done.
 In this day and age, with the technology and advancements that we have, in most cases, that is done almost painlessly.
 We get the patient comfortably numb, we open an access to that tooth, we clean out the infected area, initially with some small hand files, and then by a rotary file.
 We irrigate and sterilize the inside of the tooth, and then put a filling material into the root surface, called a gutta-percha, which is like a rubber substance.
 That's cemented into place.
 Once that area dries, we come back and we put a cap or a crown, as we discussed earlier, on top of that, which is going to protect that tooth.

 The main reason it's really important, there's some instances where we may not recommend a crown, but in almost all instances, we will.
 Once the tooth has had a root canal done and there's no blood supply to that tooth, it's much more prone to fracturing.
 Real important that we make sure we cover that tooth afterwards.
 Unfortunately, your patients sometimes say that, 'I had a root canal and it didn't work.'
 In most cases, when that has happened, it's because they didn't finish the entire treatment.
 We look at a root canal as a three-step process: the root canal, the buildup, and then that protective cap that goes on top.

 Root canal therapy is designed to be a simple, pain-free procedure to help eliminate discomfort caused by infection.
 We use topical and local anesthetics to numb the tooth and connected nerve before beginning the procedure.
 We also offer sedation dentistry to those who need a little extra help feeling at ease.
-The two types we offer are nitrous oxide and oral conscious sedation.
+The two types we offer are laughing gas and oral conscious sedation.
 Learn more about how we can provide you with pain-free, stress-free dentistry here.

 High-Quality Rotary and Ultrasonic Technology